lilota/lilota.github.io/README.md

 # Prerequisites

-1. Supported Microcontroller: ESP32, ESP8266, Arduino Pico
+1. Supported Microcontroller: ESP32, ESP8266, Raspberry Pi Pico
    1. For microcontroller boards without built in serial programmers, you will also need a separate serial programmer
 2. Computer with Linux, MacOS, or Windows
 3. USB data cable (Some are power delivery only)